-- Helping to incorporate the views of different stakeholders and the different demands for ecosystem services and goods into policy decisions and encouraging investments in ecological infrastructure.
-This work will support China and Belt and Road countries in using approaches such as Wealth Accounting and the Valuation of Ecosystem Services to incorporate natural capital into policy and investment decisions. - Strengthening national legal frameworks in Belt and Road countries in order to ensure that social and environmental safeguards are effective and that best practices in participatory processes and stakeholder engagement, are in

-- place.
-This will also mean support to Belt and Road countries to develop procedures for Environmental Impact assessments and inclusive and transparent stakeholder consultations. - Providing scientific assessments and data to communicate the state of environment in Belt and Road regions, track environmental and social dimensions of the Belt and Road Initiative as it develops, inform decisionmaking, encourage inclusive and participatory stakeholder engagement, and enhance environmental, social and governance standards for investment.
+- Reframing and reforming macroeconomic, investment and financial regulatory policies and frameworks to create conducive enabling environment for greening the Belt and Road Initiative through green economy, green jobs, green industry assessment and support for ensuring social policy safeguards.
+Building individual and institutional capacity in these areas based on learning platforms and portfolios developed by the Partnership for Action on Green Economy (PAGE). - Helping to incorporate the views of different stakeholders and the different demands for ecosystem services and goods into policy decisions and encouraging investments in ecological infrastructure.
+This work will support China and Belt and Road countries in using approaches such as Wealth Accounting and the Valuation of Ecosystem Services to incorporate natural capital into policy and investment decisions. - Strengthening national legal frameworks in Belt and Road countries in order to ensure that social and environmental safeguards are effective and that best practices in participatory processes and stakeholder engagement are in place.
+This will also mean providing support to Belt and Road countries to develop procedures for Strategic Environmental Assessment, Environmental Impact Assessments and inclusive and transparent stakeholder consultations. - Strengthening national and sub-national planning frameworks in Belt and Road Countries in order to ensure that infrastructure development, including urban development and related building and construction, is undertaken in a sustainable manner and following participatory planning processes. - Providing scientific assessments and data to communicate the state of environment in Belt and Road regions, track environmental and social dimensions of the Belt and Road Initiative as it develops, inform decisionmaking, encourage inclusive and participatory stakeholder engagement, and enhance environmental, social and governance standards for investment.
 The result of this work will include a Belt and Road Outlook and online data available to Belt and Road stakeholders, providing them with accurate scientific information and data that they use to inform policy decisions. - c) To help promote the sustainability of foreign investments.